DavinderJolly/bright-bluefins/README.md

 The structure of the project which actually is made using the [`TREE`](/docs/ShellCommands.md#tree) command of the shell!

-> The folder structure is restructured a bit but essentially this is what the tree command will output.
+> The folder structure is restructured a bit to make it prettier but essentially the output is almost same.

 ```
 └──bright-bluefins
+    ├──.github
+    │   └──workflows
+    │       └──lint.yaml
     ├──docs
     │   ├──images
     │   │   │